Bownly/Projects/README.md

 # Projects

-Here are some of my projects/tinkerings that are in a mostly presentable state.
+Here are some of my projects/tinkerings that are finished and/or in a mostly presentable state.

 Also, there are more at the following links: